narrenorg/narrenschiff/docs/narrenschiff/modules/helm.rst

       args:
         version: 9.1.1
         set:
-          - "global.postgresql.postgresqlPassword={{ postgresql_password }}"
+          - "global.postgresql.postgresqlPassword={{ postgresqlPassword }}"

-  # Values can be used when you have files or URLs for your chart values
+  # Values can be used when you have URLs as your chart values
   - name: Upgrade Chart Museum
     helm:
       command: upgrade